 Part 2: Proven Strategies to Help Children Heal

-Trauma’s wounds may not visible to the human eye and, left untreated, can have chronic health issues which last a lifetime.
+Trauma’s wounds may not be visible to the human eye and, left untreated, can have chronic health issues which last a lifetime.
 Teachers and other professionals working with children have the unique opportunity to recognize trauma’s effects in the classroom and help children on a path to healing.
 Through this presentation, which involves small group interactions, participants will be able to:

 - Name three avenues for recovery for trauma survivors